tanyaweaver/python-dev-accelerator/source/401test-in/README.md

 ## HTML/CSS Proficiency

 In [layouts](./layouts) you will find three PDFs for a site.
 Use your skills in HTML and CSS to build this site, with appropriate links between pages.
 Read thoroughly through the guidelines below.
+You may use the internet for help, however **any code that is not yours should be noted in your README**.

 ### Fonts and Colors

 #### Fonts
-- **Menu**: Droid Sans, Bold
+- **Menu**: Droid Sans, Bold (Note: this is not one of the default fonts)
 - **Body**: Helvetica, Light
 - **Button Text**: Helvetica, Bold